souryacs/COSPEDBTree/README.md

                     2 - input file format is NEXUS
                     USER MUST PROVIDE either p = 1 or 2

--q NO_OF_QUEUES, --queues=NO_OF_QUEUES
-                    1 - only a single max priority queue is used for storing the score metrics (default)
-                    2 - two separate queues are used to store the conflicting and non conflicting taxa pairs and corresponding score metrics

 -b, --binary

                     if TRUE, it produces a strictly binary supertree.
                     Otherwise, the tree can be non-binary.
-Default TRUE.
+Default FALSE.

--t, --treewt
-                    if 1, input phylogenetic trees are assigned separate weights.
-Default is 0.

 -u, --underscore

                     this is a boolean flag option. if TRUE, then this option preserves the underscores of the names of taxa.
                     So, enabling this option does not preserve the underscores.
 This is a Dendropy related option.

 -n, --njrule

                     This option is used only if binary supertree is produced.
                     User is adviced to not alter this option.
                       1 - classical NJ method (Default).
                       2 - Normalized couplet statistic for agglomeration (Default)

--s, --supportcoupletrule
-                    This option is valid only if binary supertree is produced.
-                    User is adviced to not alter this option.
-The option is default TRUE. if TRUE, then this option checks only supported couplets (present in at least one tree) for the proposed NJ based agglomerative clustering.

 -m, --metric

                     This option is valid only if binary supertree is produced.
                     This value defines different types of methods for the proposed NJ based agglomeration.
                     Values can be any of the following:
-                      1 - sum of extra taxa (XT) with respect to individual input trees (default) 2 - Accumulated branch count measure (employed in NJ_st method) 3 - product of branch count and excess taxa 4 - product of Accumulated rank and excess taxa.
+                      1 - sum of extra taxa (XT) with respect to individual input trees (default) 2 - product of branch count and excess taxa 3 - product of Accumulated rank and excess taxa.

--c, --classavg

-                    This option is valid only if binary supertree is produced.
-                    It is used along with the above mentioned metric values 1 and 2.
-                    1 - absolute sum of metric value (either XT or Branch count) between couplets.
-                    2 - simple average of  metric value (either XT or Branch count) between couplets (default).
-                    3 - mode based average of metric value (either XT or Branch count) between couplets

 -w, --weighttaxa
                     This boolean option (default TRUE) is used to assign fractional or weighted frequency measures for individual relations r1 to r4